Middle School Science at St. John School

 Grades are based on the number of points students earn divided by the total possible points:

-Daily homework or classroom assignments: 0.5 points
+Daily classroom assignments: 0.5 points

 Weekly checkpoint quizzes: 5 points